microtrain/bootcamp/10-MySQL/03-WorkingWithMySQL.md

 * ```-h``` - _-h_ host; locally this will be localhost a remote connection would likely be an IP address or a URL.

 As you may have guessed; by entering the aforementioned command you will be prompted a password.

 ![Connecting](/img/mysql/connect.png)

-Upon connection you will be presented with a MySQL prompt.
+Upon connection, you will be presented with a MySQL prompt.

 ![Connected](/img/mysql/connected.png)

 At the prompt the following command to get a list of databases.